-This article describes how the Harkness Discussion supports ELLs to develop communication and critical thinking skills by discussing a shared text.
+This article describes how a Harkness discussion supports ELLs to develop communication and critical thinking skills by discussing a shared text.
+This article was updated on December 19, 2019

 Why is student talk so important?